jwodder/doapi/FUTURE.md

 - Droplet action commands that require the droplet to be off should have a flag for ensuring it's off beforehand

+- Give `doapi-droplet` commands that simply ensure that their arguments are on/off

 - Add `--all` options for everything that takes a list of objects to operate on? (except the "delete" commands; that'd be bad)
     - At the very least, this should be done for all of the commands that